From Cataloging Health Disparities to Creating Health Equity:

 - Review the impact of patient and community partnerships designed to reduce racial and ethnic health and health care disparities.

 Previous conference attendee evaluations indicated that the abstract podium presentations enhanced the effectiveness of the conference and helped to stimulate discussions surrounding clinical strategies, basic science, health policy, and research disciplines.
-Evaluations, most importantly, indicated that presentations initiated discussions on the inclusion of mid-level providers in interprofessional and interdisciplinary collaborations.
+Evaluations, most importantly, indicated that presentations initiated discussions on the inclusion of interprofessional and interdisciplinary collaborations.
 Our planning committee will continue to build on this momentum as we develop content for the 2015 Conference.

 We invite you to submit abstracts for poster and podium presentations.
 We look forward to your continued support of programming from XULA-COP CMHDRE!